4 Essential Tools32 with --full-toolsBeta

 Agent calls process_turn

 Once per conversation turn, the agent sends the user message and its response.
-The server searches for relevant context and returns it.
+The server handles everything else automatically.

 2